B-Sahana/Custom-Button-Sample/README.md

 Ex: mCustomButtom.setBackgroundColour(R.color.red);
 ````
 16. If you would like to set button margins dynamically then use the below methods as per you need:
-    must be dimension resource id. it can accept any size units like DIP, PX, SP, to avoid you can set null
+    must be dimension resource id. it can accept any size units like DIP, PX, SP
 ````
    setMargin(@DimenRes @Nullable Integer left, @DimenRes @Nullable Integer top, @DimenRes @Nullable Integer right, @DimenRes @Nullable Integer bottom)

-Ex: mCustomButtom.setMargin(R.dimen.left_margin,R.dimen.top_margin,null,null);
+Ex: mCustomButtom.setMargin(R.dimen.left_margin,R.dimen.top_margin,null,null);//to avoid you can set null
 ````

 ````